Hagin, Kenneth E.

 An Auckland church founded in May 2003, pastored by Word

-from someone who attended a typical Sunday service:
+from someone who attended what they were later assured was a normal Sunday service:

 When I turned up they were very welcoming.
 The music was